CosmasC128/Project-3/README.md

 ## Challenges

- - We wanted thumbnails of the videos to be displayed on the search page but we had to implement functionality to take this directly from the youtube video we were referencing.
+ - We wanted thumbnails of the videos to be displayed on the search page but we had to implement functionality to take this directly from the YouTube video we were referencing.
 This saves hours of time in the future manually entering these URLs.
-We noticed that the URL of the image was always in the same index places so used a slice method here which worked great
+We noticed that the URL of the image was always in the same index places so used a slice method here which worked great.
- - We used JavaScript Map and Filter methods regularly to display the videos on the homepage and the match page
+ - We used JavaScript Map and Filter methods regularly to display the videos on the homepage and the match page.
  - We wanted Admin users to be able to have full functionality and then the ability to delete standard registered users comments.
-We achieved this
+We achieved this.
- - Using useEffect and useState to render pages when we expected them to be rendered was a good learning experience as rendering was not always as we expected
+ - Using useEffect and useState to render pages when we expected them to be rendered was a good learning experience as rendering was not always as we expected.

 ## Wins

 -   Overall we were all impressed with the site and how it turned out!
-We found some great resources and had a reasonable overall style for League of Legends and esports in particular
+We found some great resources and had a reasonable overall style for League of Legends and esports in particular.
 -   Working together was fantastic for debugging!
 After googling and scratching our heads, usually a short screen-share over Zoom would highlight the problem to a team member with a fresh set of eyes within seconds!
 - Although this team was probably more comfortable around functionality we did have a lot of fun using Bootstrap and CSS to display the pages as we wanted them and use the skills we already have on a larger project.

 ## Future Improvements

--   Pagination on videos on the matches page
+-   Pagination on videos on the matches page.
--   Add responsive design
+-   Add responsive design.
--

 ## Key Learnings

 - Nested components on the front end.
-Completing our own project enforced learning we had already gone through
+Completing our own project enforced learning we had already gone through.
 -   Console logs to ensure we were getting the information we expected whether on the frontend or the backend!
 - Ask the team for their thoughts often!
 Help from the team is invaluable.
-CSS and Bootstrap was often something we came together to work through
+CSS and Bootstrap was often something we came together to work through.